 Regarding resources, one is left to assume that the resources in question – apart from jobs – relate to social programs.
 A recent assertion that undocumented immigrants cost taxpayers in excess of $113 billion annually was deemed “mostly false” by Politifact, primarily on the basis that data underpinning the estimate was not well established and that it failed to account for offsets in terms of taxes paid by undocumented immigrants.
 In accordance with Public Law illegal immigrants are not eligible for federal assistance programs, but their children born in the US are US citizens under the principle of jus soli, allowing some undocumented immigrant families to draw benefits on their children’s behalf.
 Undocumented immigrants do pay federal taxes and contribute to social security, and pay state and local taxes either through paychecks or by spending money in the US (since every purchase is taxed).
 Children of undocumented immigrants are entitled to public education, and since most public school funds are contributed through property taxes every immigrant paying for rent contributes to public school funding.
 The numbers do not support a welfare system being unduly overburdened by unauthorized immigrant.

 On the topic of drugs, Sean Hannity provided numbers in late 2016 that Politifact rated as “true” indicating that a significant portion (75%) of federal drug possession convictions were attributable to illegal immigrants.
 The same numbers showed significant numbers of other federal convictions for various crimes attributable to unauthorized immigrants as well.
 It is important to note that this only dealt with federal convictions; inclusion of state and local criminal convictions likely yield different results as percentages, given that the American Immigration Council, citing FBI statistics, asserts that immigrants – legal or otherwise – are less likely to commit violent crimes or be incarcerated than native citizens.
-It is also significant that the 75% conviction rate cited by Hannity relate to drug possession, though the rate of trafficking was 18%, which is significant.
+It is also significant that the 75% conviction rate cited by Hannity related to drug possession, though the rate of trafficking was 18%, which is significant.
 (That still leaves 82% of trafficking convictions attributed to native citizens.)
 That percentage relates to all illegal immigrants, not exclusively those from south of the border.
 The drug trade does account for a great deal of violence, though in the case of drugs coming from or through Mexico most of the violence occurs south of the US.
 Nevertheless, the DEA confirms that the majority of drugs coming into the country are coming through Mexico and that Mexican cartels outpace all other transnational criminal organizations with respect to drugs.

 Since the problem of drugs coming in through the Southern border is legitimate, we next need to examine how these drugs enter.
 As it happens, experts have weighed in on this, and they estimate that the overwhelming majority – upwards of 95% – of the drugs are coming across the water.
 Waterborne trafficking seems to have replaced airborne trafficking as the preferred method of moving drugs.
 But drugs still come across the border – usually through tunnels.
-This seems like a problem that a wall will not influence in the slightest.
-In any case, one must wonder about the focus being on deterring or blocking access to the US.
+This seems like a problem that a wall will not influence in the slightest, which makes one wonder about the focus being on deterring or blocking access to the US.
 These cartels would not commit so much energy to getting drugs into the US if there were no market.
 What can we do in terms of domestic policy to curb the demand for dangerous drugs being supplied by these cartels?
 Perhaps legalization (and taxation) of some drugs might be appropriate?
 Maybe a shift in focus to treatment rather than criminalization of addiction?
 If the concern is over the negative societal impact of drugs, then the solution should be directed toward curbing demand to be effective.

 It does not appear that a wall is an appropriate solution to any of the problems we set out to identify and address.
-But since there are some disagreements about statistics on some of these points, some may still argue its utility, even if the wall is only a partial solution.
+But since there are some disagreements about statistics on some of these points some may still argue its utility, even if the wall is only a partial solution.
 In that case, we should look at cost.
 Donald Trump offered estimates varying between 8 and 12 billion dollars for the wall.
 More recent estimates place the cost at between 15 and 25 billion dollars.
 These are initial costs, and do not include long term maintenance and repair.
 Trump has repeatedly claimed that Mexico will pay for the wall, while the Mexican government has made clear that they have no intention of doing so.
 One method for influencing Mexico to pay was to cut off remittances from undocumented immigrants back to Mexico.
 The value of remittances (wire transfers) to Mexico from immigrants is estimated at $24 billion, but it is unclear how much of that comes from undocumented immigrants.
 Trump has more recently suggested a tariff, but this would have the effect of putting the burden of the cost on US consumers.
 In short, it is extraordinarily unlikely that the cost of a wall will be borne by anyone other than the US – whether its government or its consumers – and there is little data to indicate that the wall will solve any problems within the US.

 This all goes back to correct identification of the issues, their causes, and methods for mitigating the root causes.
 In the case of the wall, we started from the unsupported position that immigrants coming across the Southern border are the principle cause of our nation’s problems, and then assumed that a wall could actually keep them out.
 Both the problem and the solution lacked supporting data and analysis.
-A border wall would be an enormous waste of time and money, would not have any meaningful impact on immigration, drugs, or crime, and would send a message to the world that rather than taking a leadership role we were going to create an isolationist, xenophobic state operating on irrational fear.
+A border wall would be an enormous waste of time and money, would not have any meaningful impact on illegal immigration, drugs, or crime, and would send a message to the world that rather than taking a leadership role we were going to create an isolationist, xenophobic state operating on irrational fear.

 That’s what’s wrong with the wall.